A Christian presence in the community for over 900 years.

 The origin of the church is shrouded in mystery.
 What can be certain is that Easthampstead parish was given as a gift by Edward the Confessor to Westminster Abbey in or around 1060.
 Edward was an Anglo-Saxon English king and saint.
 It is presumed a Church or small Chapel may have existed at this time, although the population was around 20 adults.

-The Church in Easthampstead is specifically first mentioned though in 1159 when Lawrence the Abbot of Westminster granted 'the church of Jezhamstede' to Hurley Priory.
+The Church in Easthampstead is first specifically mentioned in 1159 when Lawrence, the Abbot of Westminster, granted 'the church of Jezhamstede' to Hurley Priory.
 This was a Benedictine priory in the village of Hurley.
 It was founded in 1086 by the Norman magnate Geoffrey de Mandeville as a cell of Westminster Abbey.
-Lawrence gave the instruction in 1159 that Hurley were to use the income from Easthampstead 'so that they may observe and venerate the Festival of the Blessed Saint Edward the Confessor'.
+In 1159, Lawrence instructed that Hurley should use the income from Easthampstead 'so that they may observe and venerate the Festival of the Blessed Saint Edward the Confessor'.

 The Church in Easthampstead is then mentioned in an order from 1176 in which Ralph de Arundel, Prior of Hurley Abbey, ordered that Easthampstead Church shall pay a yearly pension to the Abbey for the provision of wax tapers for the mass of Our Lady.
 This payment continued until the Reformation.
-Later in 1386 we see the support of the Abbey continue with another request that Easthampstead provide money to supply clothing and other essentials.
+Later, in 1386, the Abbey's support continued with another request that Easthampstead provide money to supply clothing and other essentials.

 It is clear from this time the Church was dedicated to St Mary, although later for reasons unknown the name changed at some point in history to St Mary Magdalene.